 What is the “preferred” education and training level?

-There are many education and training paths into most of the jobs in this lattice.
+There are many education and training paths into most of the jobs in this career map.
 The tool includes the minimum qualifications typically required for the job, as well as the preferred skill-level or credential — what would be most attractive to employers, and most conducive to building a safe, high-quality solar industry.
 Education and skill attainment are identified by one or more of the following: Certification; Licensure; Apprentice-, Journey- or Master-level; High-school diploma (or equivalent) or Post-Secondary credential; Associate’s, Bachelor’s, or Postgraduate degree.

 Does certification matter?

 One way to ensure quality and measure competence in a solar workforce, no matter the individual education or training path followed, is third-party personnel certification.
 Based on voluntary, industry-validated skill-standards, certification documents a worker’s current knowledge, skills and abilities, rather than their completion of a particular program.
 Many of the occupations in this solar career lattice have certification options specific to the core trade or profession.
-The map links to a selection of organizations offering certifications particular to renewable energy.

 Are these realistic career pathways?